Mitigating scalability challenges in LUT-based neural networks via pruning optimisations: Proposed Methodology: LUT-MU

 \subsubsection{Aggregator}

-In Fig.~\ref{fig:amu_overview}.(d), the $N = 8$, $I = 4$ and $O = 4$ case is demonstrated.
-The aggregator is on standby until all IDs are ready.
-For each $CodeBook$, there is a distinct prototype ID ranging from $0b0000$ to $0b1111$ ($2^I$ prototypes in total).
-Consider the ID $1101$ is the prototype address of the $7^{th}$ codebook (i.e., $CodeBook_{6}$), the cells on all LUTs located in (13, 6) are picked as the partial dot product result of the input feature map and weight.
-All picked cells (marked as grey cells) are summed up and bias is added if required.
-They are then passed through successive thresholding (i.e., a quantised NN operator, equivalent to scaling, batch normalisation, and uniform-quantised activation) \cite{Streamlined} to obtain $O\times M$ blocks and pipelined to send $O$ packages to the next AMU.
-The aggregator contains $O\times M$ LUTs obtained from the offline training stage, each LUT has $I \times N$ approximate partial product results.
-By tuning $O/I$ and $M/N$ we can scale the LUT of the aggregator to achieve the desired resource-efficiency-accuracy for the AMU-based NN inference acceleration.
+In the algorithm flow of Fig.~\ref{fig:amu_overview}.(d), the case $C_i = 8$, $I_i = 4$ and $I_{i+1} = 4$ is demonstrated.
+The aggregator contains $I_{i+1}\times C_{i+1}$ LUTs obtained from the offline training stage, each LUT has $2^{I_i} \times C_i$ approximate partial product results.
+For each $CodeBook$, there is a distinct prototype ID ranging from $0b0000$ to $0b1111$ ($2^{I_i}$ prototypes in total).
+Considering that ID $1100$ is the prototype address of the $6$-th codebook (i.e. $CodeBook_{6}$), the cells in all $C_{i+1}\times I_{i+1}$ LUTs located in (12, 6) are selected as the partial dot product result of the input feature map and weight.
+All picked cells (marked as grey cells) are summed up, and bias is added if required.
+They are then passed through the following non-linear operator (i.e., successive thresholding operation in FINN framework \cite{Streamlined}, equivalent to scaling, batch normalisation, and uniform-quantised activation) to obtain $I_{i+1}\times C_{i+1}$ blocks and pipelined to send $I_{i+1}$ clusters to the next LUT-MU.
+From a hardware design perspective, the aggregator utilises a distributed ROM group and $I_{i+1}\times C_{i+1}/E_i$ parallel adder trees.
+The distributed ROM group, which stores the contents of $I_{i+1}\times C_{i+1}$ LUTs, consists of $(I_{i+1}\times C_{i+1} \times C_i)/(S_i\times E_i)$ ROMs.
+These ROMs are controlled by two selecting signals (i.e. s-th codebook and e-th slide, used to locate the correct column in the LUTs) and $(I_i \times C_i)/S_i$ address signals (i.e. IDs from Encoder). $(I_{i+1}\times C_{i+1} \times C_i)/(S_i\times E_i)$ partial product results are then simultaneously loaded onto $I_{i+1}\times C_{i+1}/E_i$ parallel adder trees from the distributed ROM group, where each adder tree includes an additional adder and a register group at the output stage to enable the summation of the $S_i$ rounds.
+To prevent overflow, the $2W$-bit precision partial results in LUTs are accumulated and extended by adder trees to produce the output of $4W$-bit precision.